algosup/2024-2025-project-4-web-fpga-team-5/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for your interest in contributing to the Web FPGA project!
-This project is a school assignment with a specific deadline, so we appreciate your understanding that we won't be maintaining this project beyond the current academic period, which ends on the 1st of April.
-However, your contributions are valuable for the success of the project during this period.
+The development team will work on different projects afte the 1st of April.
+Therefore, we will be less active on that project, but it should't stop you from contributing!
+We would look at every of those contributions!

 ## Getting Started